 Believing Women has been published in Bahasa Indonesian (2005) while several essays deriving from it have been translated into other languages, including Arabic, Bengali, Spanish, Dutch, Portuguese, French, and German.
 I've also been invited to speak about my work on the Qur'an in different venues and have especially appreciated doing so in Indonesia, Spain (Granada), Turkey, Russia, and Iceland.

-My educational background is also rather eclectic.
-I have a B.A. in English Literature and Philosophy and an M.A. in Journalism (Pakistan) and an M.A. and Ph.D. in International Studies (U.S.).
+I have a B.A. in English Literature and Philosophy (Kinnaird College) and an M.A. (first position) in Journalism (University of the Punjab) (Pakistan), and an M.A. and Ph.D. (with distinction) in International Studies (Graduate School of International Studies, now the Josef Korbel School, University of Denver, U.S.).